kaputnikGo/QTaudio/README.md

-use amixer set volume instead, on: 85% and off: 2% possibly too high for headphones as not sure if vol control on device works for it. code up a volume bar in app do some GUI already
+use amixer set volume instead, on: 85% and off: 2% possibly too high for headphones as not sure if vol control on device works for it.

+code up a volume bar in app and do some GUI already

+include mute/unmute, volume sliders and button/text updates with info

 ## License